 - 1 large onion thinly sliced

-- 2 tbsp olive oil or avocado oil divided
+- 2 tablespoon olive oil or avocado oil divided

 - Preheat oven to 375 degrees.
 Line your roasting sheet with parchment paper or foil.
-Add sweet potatoes, 1 tbsp oil , 1/2 tsp salt, and 1/4 tsp pepper.
+Add sweet potatoes, 1 tablespoon oil , ½ teaspoon salt, and ¼ teaspoon pepper.
 Combine well and roast for 25-30 minutes until sweet potatoes are soft.
 Toss once half way.
 Remove and set aside.

 - Meanwhile, preheat pan on medium-low heat.
-Add the other 1 tbsp of oil, onion and 1/4 tsp of salt and cook stirring until soft.
+Add the other 1 tablespoon of oil, onion and ¼ teaspoon of salt and cook stirring until soft.
 Turn heat to low and cook until onions start to caramelize, stirring occasionally – about 25 minutes.

-- Next, add the kale to the pan along with other 1/4 tsp salt and 1/4 tsp pepper and cook for 5-10 minutes until leaves begin to wilt and soften.
+- Next, add the kale to the pan along with other ¼ teaspoon salt and ¼ teaspoon pepper and cook for 5-10 minutes until leaves begin to wilt and soften.

 - Add roasted sweet potatoes and toss everything together to combine.
 Feel free to add additional seasonings and a drizzle of olive oil.

 Amount Per Serving: Calories: 157Total Fat: 7gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 6gCholesterol: 0mgSodium: 426mgCarbohydrates: 22gFiber: 4gSugar: 7gProtein: 3g